 Cook Islands

-Watching the little fish in the shallow lagoon on the island of Atiu
+Watching the little fish in the shallow lagoon on the island of Atiu © Jessica Palmer

 Rarotonga

-Highlights of Rarotonga include the natural beauty of both the surrounding lagoon and mountainous interior, snorkelling, swimming, waterfalls, dune buggies, hiking, island nights and eating slow-cooked pork belly at the Muri night markets.
+Highlights of Rarotonga include the natural beauty of both the surrounding lagoon and mountainous interior, snorkelling, swimming, waterfalls, dune buggies, hiking, island nights and eating slow-cooked pork belly at the Muri Night Markets.
+Surprisingly, the beaches still feel very much like a locals’ beach.
+One that you are welcome at regardless of your accommodation choice.

 I watched in amusement as he found some young women relaxing in the sun, making himself at home on the corner of their towel.
 They looked on in horror as he paused to scratch himself enthusiastically before continuing his constant heavy breathing.

-Timmy, of course, is a dog….
+Timmy, of course, is a dog…

 Rarotonga is the perfect blend of modern niceties without the annoying chaos that goes with it.
 Chickens roam freely, yet the cars and scooters that manoeuvre around them are modern.
 Nobody drives over 50km per hour, and even slower in ‘town’ areas.
-As soon as you turn off the circle island road, you are blessed with the lush greenness of the islands interior.
+As soon as you turn off the Circle Island Road, you are blessed with the lush greenness of the island’s interior.

 This is where you experience the real Rarotonga.
-It’s where you find great hiking tracks, a waterfall to swim under, and locals that happily share their fruit tree’s bounty with you.
+It’s where you find great hiking tracks, a waterfall to swim under, and locals that happily share their fruit trees’ bounty with you.

 Atiu

 Atiu Island is ideal for adventurous families who would prefer to spend time outdoors.
-Taking less than an hour by plane from Rarotonga, a sign at the airports reads …
+Taking less than an hour by plane from Rarotonga, a sign at the airport reads…

 ‘’Would passengers please hand in their AK47’s, bazookas, grenades, explosive and nukes to the pilot on boarding the aircraft.
 Airport Management thanks you for your cooperation.”

 The coastline is characterised by makatea (fossilised coral), rising over six metres in spots.
 Nestled between these cliffs are completely deserted, white sandy coves to explore.
-Families can hire either scooters or a car, and drive the circle island track exploring the many deserted beaches.
+Families can hire either scooters or a car and drive the circle island track, exploring the many deserted beaches.

-One of the many deserted coves on the island of Atiu
+One of the many deserted coves on the island of Atiu © Jessica Palmer

-Unlike Rarotonga, Atiu’s reef is fairly close to shore, resulting in a shallow lagoon, teeming with marine life.
+Unlike Rarotonga, Atiu’s reef is fairly close to shore, resulting in a shallow lagoon teeming with marine life.
 It’s incredibly dramatic and unique.

 With a resident population of around 400, peak hour traffic consists of two scooters passing each other with a friendly wave.
 It’s possible to drive around the whole island and not see another vehicle until you reach the harbour, where you will find the local kids doing flips off the concrete walls into the ocean.
-You do have to watch out for fallen coconuts, wild pigs and wild goats though!
+You do have to watch out for fallen coconuts, wild pigs and wild goats, though!

-Adventurous families will love a tour to Anatakitaki Cave, which features stalagmites, stalactites, a high chambered natural cathedral and a freshwater underground cave pool that you can swim in by candlelight!
-The cave is also the only known home to the very rare Kopeka, a fascinating bird that never lands outside the cave and basically thinks its a bat.
+Adventurous families will love a tour to Anatakitaki Cave, which features stalagmites, stalactites, a high chambered natural cathedral and a freshwater underground cave pool that you can swim in by candlelight.
+The cave is also the only known home to the very rare Kopeka, a fascinating bird that never lands outside the cave and basically, thinks it’s a bat.

-Atiu is an unspoilt paradise with fresh air, clear ocean water and squeaky clean sand.
+Atiu is an unspoilt paradise with fresh air, clear ocean water and squeaky-clean sand.
 There is no large township and no light pollution dulling your view of the night sky.

 Heading into Anatakitaki Cave on the island of Atiu